-ELIGIBILITY: All LEAs, charter schools, state-operated programs mandated to use 15% of operated program's current year total IDEA allotment (PRC 049, 060) transferred to PRC 070.
-The formula for permissive CEIS is up to and including 15% of the LEA, charter school or state-operated program's current year total IDEA allotment (PRC 049 and 060) transferred to PRC
+- ELIGIBILITY: All LEAs, charter schools, state-operated programs mandated to use 15% of their total IDEA funds (PRC 049 and 060) and LEAs, charter schools and state-operated programs electing to use up to and including 15% of their total IDEA funds (PRC 049 and 060) permissively for CEIS are eligible.
+For permissive use of funds, the funds may be used for students in kindergarten through grade 12 (with particular emphasis on students in kindergarten through grade 3) who have not been identified as needing special education or related services. - FORMULA: The formula for mandated CEIS is 15% of the LEA, charter school or stateoperated program's current year total IDEA allotment (PRC 049, 060) transferred to PRC 070.
+The formula for permissive CEIS is up to and including 15% of the LEA, charter school or state-operated program's current year total IDEA allotment (PRC 049 and 060) transferred to PRC 070.